AtomMaterialUI/material-theme-docs/docs/faq-troubleshooting.md

 - Scrollbar settings actually mess up the Registry.
 Therefore, they can persist even when the plugin is off/disabled (though they shouldn't).
 In that case, you can reset the default settings by opening the Registry (`Cmd-Shift-A > Registry`) then resetting all custom values in there.
 - Scrollbar settings don't work well with HiDPI (yet).
 For a better experience, please disable these options if you are on such environments until it is fixed.
 - The scrollbar settings and color only affect the **UI Scrollbars**, as opposed to the **Editor Scrollbars**.
-Editor Scrollbars are actually managed by the color scheme, in the *Color Scheme -> General -> Vertical Scrollbars* section.
+Editor Scrollbars are actually managed by the color scheme, in the *Color Scheme → General → Vertical Scrollbars* section.

 ----
 ## Icons Settings

 - Monochrome icons actually messes up some parts of the IDE, such as the SVG Image Viewer.
 If you need to use it, please disable the option temporarily.
-- Currently there is no option to specify the color used in the Monochrome filter, but there's a plan of implementing it!
+- At the moment there is no option to specify the color used in the Monochrome filter, but there's a plan of implementing it!

 ----